jminchew97/Tetris.pygame/readme.txt

-I am making Tetris from scratch using Pygame.
+I programmed Tetris kind of from scratch with the Pygame library.